turingschool/front-end-curriculum/projects/overlook.md

 For this project, you will want to use this [Webpack Starter Kit](https://github.com/turingschool-examples/webpack-starter-kit) repo.
 Setup instructions are in the README

-## Workflow

-You will be assigned one workflow buddy to submit PRs to:

-* You must give your workflow buddy collaboration access to your repo.
-* You must submit at least 2 PRs to your workflow buddy for review.
-* You must wait for your workflow buddy to review your PRs, and allow THEM to merge any PRs you submit.

-It is up to you to decide what changes warrant a PR -- remember we want to submit PRs that have significant changes and potential for feedback.
-As a workflow buddy, you are responsible for reviewing at least 3 PRs from your partner.

-Please also tag your instructors in any PR you make.

 ## Datasets

 You will use the following endpoints for fetching your data: